rivue/Gamified-Study-Tool/README.md

                 - potential new menu: "my libraries" "browse libraries" (would link from search?) "notifications" (like error messages or who joined a library or something), create / + (or maybe it would be a tab at the top next to search)
                 - menu for library would have members list, settings for course owner, potentially a list of files to see, potentially a screen to see library statistics like # likes, # people, etc...
             - add ui ability to "join" private libraries / public libraries that you didn't create maybe in like a seperate page or list or maybe I could add a box for putting in library codes or something
+            - ⭐️ after user submits something and is waiting, display a loading bar or wheel or different rotating facts (maybe relevant to the library?) letting the user know that it is generating
             - also note: ask gemini / grok / gpt / claude for some ui design tips like adding a menu bar, or ui tips / tricks / helpful websites / youtube videos, etc... use this maybe: https://www.shadcn-vue.com/docs/components/stepper.html
             - note: for main page, add two / 3 simple boxes, class you want, school, and possibly professor, and it gives you classes close to you like quizlet / rate my professor along with option for creating your own maybe it shows private ones with a "lock" icon and prompts you to enter a password. this way it would be like more of a network, which would differentiate us from a copy paste ai study tool (turbolearn) / NotebookLM
         - ability to verify by school email which helps with filtering results?
         - ⭐️ Stripe implementation
             - have to think abt what different payment levels mean / how I want to do it